mohan2020/w2hsite/site/content/platform/index.md

 ---
-title: Design, build, and manage personalized interventions all in one platform
+title: A unified platform for research and clinical deployments
 image:
 bgcolor: "#242F40"
-subtitle: And draw from a library of evidenced based protocols as your starting point
+subtitle: Design, discover, and deploy personalized interventions at scale

 introduction: >
-  Patient and provider engagement is the blockbuster drug of the 21st century.
-Way to Health is designed with the intent to discover and deploy new ways of engaging patients and providers at scale.
-The platform provides a number of features that can be combined in various ways to design and deploy personalized patient engagement strategies.
+  Mix and match features to tailor interventions for desired outcomes

 patientcommunication:
   featureset: Patient Communication
   header: Communication with patients and / or study participants is key to engaging them in their health.
-You can choose from a variety of communication techniques or combine them in interesting ways tailored to a patient's behavior.
+You can choose from a variety of communication techniques or combine them in interesting ways tailored to a patient's behavior
   featureicon: comments
   featureimage: /img/various/2way.sm.png
   blurbs: